awsdocs/aws-kms-developer-guide/doc_source/logging-using-cloudtrail.md

 ## Excluding AWS KMS events from a trail<a name="filtering-kms-events"></a>

 Most AWS KMS users rely on the events in a CloudTrail trail to provide a record of the use and management of their AWS KMS resources\.
-The trail can be an valuable source of data for auditing critical events, such as creating, disabling, and deleting \(\), changing key policy, and the use of your by AWS services on your behalf\.
+The trail can be an valuable source of data for auditing critical events, such as creating, disabling, and deleting customer master keys \(CMKs\), changing key policy, and the use of your CMKs by AWS services on your behalf\.
 In some cases, the metadata in a CloudTrail log entry, such as the [encryption context](concepts.md#encrypt_context) in an encryption operation, can help you to avoid or resolve errors\.

 However, because AWS KMS can generate a large number of events, AWS CloudTrail lets you exclude AWS KMS events from a trail\.
 This per\-trail setting excludes all AWS KMS events; you cannot exclude particular AWS KMS events\.

 **Warning**
-Excluding AWS KMS events from a CloudTrail Log can obscure actions that use your \.
+Excluding AWS KMS events from a CloudTrail Log can obscure actions that use your CMKs\.
 Be cautious when giving principals the `cloudtrail:PutEventSelectors` permission that is required to perform this operation\.

 To exclude AWS KMS events from a trail:
 + In the CloudTrail console, use the **Log Key Management Service events** setting when you [create a trail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-create-a-trail-using-the-console-first-time.html) or [update a trail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-update-a-trail-console.html)\.
 For instructions, see [Logging Management Events with the AWS Management Console](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/logging-management-and-data-events-with-cloudtrail.html) in the AWS CloudTrail User Guide\.